-Will impact arterial and collector roads (e.g. 48 Street and Corinthia Drive).
+Will impact collector roads (e.g., 48 Street and Corinthia Drive).
 You will be given 24 hours’ notice to move your vehicles before the parking ban goes into effect.
 Permanent signage has been installed to identify these roads and temporary signage will be placed (no dates) near the road.
 This ban will last 1–2 days.

 Residential Snow Removal Parking Ban

 Will impact residential roads.
-Temporary signage will be placed at the entrance to neighbourhoods giving you 48 hours’ notice to move your vehicles before the parking ban goes into effect.
+Temporary signage (with dates) will be placed at the entrance to neighbourhoods giving you 48 hours’ notice to move your vehicles before the parking ban goes into effect.
 Residential parking bans will rotate as crews move through residential neighbourhoods in the City.
 This ban will last up to 1-4 days.

 If a towed vehicle is not collected within 72 hours, it will be considered abandoned and towed to an impound facility where it will be subject to impound fees in addition to the issued ticket.